-Every website needs an evergreen content strategy if they want to drive organic traffic (great content can even attract return users).
-To maintain value for your users and relevance for search engines it’s smart to plan annual refreshes on your evergreen content.
+Every website requires an evergreen content strategy if it wants to drive organic traffic (great content can even attract return users).
+To maintain value for your users and relevance for search engines, it’s smart to plan annual refreshes on your evergreen content.
 New technologies, bigger product selection, and cultural trends can impact your services and businesses.
 Your content should reflect these improvements.

 How Does Seasonal Content Boost SEO?

 In addition to great evergreen content, your content team should also be employing a seasonal content strategy.
 Seasonal content is created to meet a need at a specific time.
 The most obvious seasonal content includes things like holiday gift guides, event articles, articles about popular holidays like April Fool’s Day, and “New Year New You”-style aspirational articles.
 If you represent a tourist destination or hotel, you can use seasonal content to help your future guests learn more about your location and activities.